rabbitmq/rabbitmq-website/site/dotnet-api-guide.md

 </pre>

-In production, make sure to use HTTPS for the token endpoint URI and configure a `HttpClientHandler` appropriately for the `HttpClient` :
+In production, ensure you use HTTPS for the token endpoint URI and configure a `HttpClientHandler` appropriately for the `HttpClient` :

 <pre class="lang-csharp">